 Web Development Team Structure: Main Roles

-It goes without saying that every project is unique.
-This is why the web development team composition and the number of specialists will also vary based on the project’s complexity, scale, and even deadlines.
+It goes without saying that every project and developer recruitment process is unique.
+This is why the web development team composition and the number of specialists will also vary based on the project's complexity, scale, and even deadlines.

 Provided that you're not ready to take the risk of hiring a "one-man-band", your development team should be made up of various specialists, each with decent experience in their area.
 In some cases, companies prefer to assemble an in-house development team.
 In others, they opt for the services of individual freelancers or choose to turn to the outsourcing companies for obtaining a ready-made dedicated software development team.
 The IT outsourcing models and terms will vary, of course.

-Whatever the scenario, the web development team structure and size will be based on the project peculiarities.
-Below, we’ve shortlisted the must-have specialists, explaining each of the development team roles and responsibilities in detail.
+Whatever the scenario of forming or scaling the team, the web development team structure and size will be based on the project peculiarities.
+Below, we've shortlisted the must-have specialists, explaining each of the development team roles and responsibilities in detail.

 A Project Manager fulfills the role of the coordinator and communicator who plans, organizes, and monitors the work of the entire web development team.
 This person is at the wheel, monitoring the project's progress at every step of the lifecycle.
 The PM has a lot on their plate, and the main things he/she is in charge of include: